TalBarami/Hurricane-Evacuation/README.md

 - An agent using a simplified version of real-time A*.

 ### Part 2: Game tree search agents
 - Adversarial (zero sum game): each agent aims to maximize its own score minus the opposing agent's score.
-Here you should implement an "optimal" agent, using mini-max, with alpha-beta pruning.
 - A semi-cooperative game: each agent tries to maximize its own score.
 The agent disregards the other agent score, except that ties are broken cooperatively.
 - A fully cooperative both agents aim to maximize the sum of scores.